jhelou96/expressif/README.md

 # expressif

-[Expressif](http://joeyhelou.com/expressif) is a PHP-based CMS allowing anyone to create a website without any programming language required.
+[Expressif](http://joeyhelou.com/expressif) is a PHP-based CMS allowing anyone to create a website without any prior knowledge in programming required.
+Users will be able to install and deploy a dynamic website within seconds.

 ## Installation